alexthotse/THEENGINEERNT/README.md

-- 👋 Hi, I’m @THEENGINEERNT
+- 👋 Hi, I’m Nomtha Tutu , THE ENGINEER
-- 👀 I’m interested in Back-end,because im into Data Engineering
+- 👀 I’m interested in Back-end,because im into Cloud computing more specifically Data Engineering
-- 🌱 I’m currently learning Pogramming
+- 🌱 I’m currently building projects(Python,Java,GO)
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any opensource projects but preferable within Data scince,Machine Learing & Data Emngineering.
 - 📫 How to reach me tutunomta1@outlook.com

 <!---